jvanevery/NumericalMethods/README.md

 CMake\
 Matplotplusplus\
-GNUPlot\
+GNUPlot

-I would refer to the build instructions from [this](https://github.com/alandefreitas/matplotplusplus) on how to build their library.
+I would refer to the build instructions from [matplotplusplus](https://github.com/alandefreitas/matplotplusplus) on how to build their library.
 GNUPlot is a dependency of matplotplusplus.